seeReadCode/seereadblog/src/posts/hello-world.md

 ---
 layout: post
 title: Hello World
-excerpt: "Programming is fun.
-I should try it sometime."
+excerpt: "👋"
 date: 2022-01-27
 updatedDate: 2022-01-27
 tags:
   - post
 ---

+> Healthy reaction, constructive reaction, can start from a wrong idea clearly defined, whereas mere muddle effects nothing whatever.
+>- Ezra Pound

-# Programming is fun
+Programming is fun.
 You should try it sometime.
 But this is a blog.